yettsyjk/HTMLAssessment/README.md

-# HTML ASSESSMENT
+# HTML and CSS ASSESSMENT

-HTML only assessment for Skill Distillery SD26 course, April 2020.
+HTML and CSS assessment for Skill Distillery SD26 course, April 2020.

 ## Graded Assessment
 - Predetermined attributes must be matched exactly for grading.
-- CSS not part of the assessment.
+- CSS became second part of the assessment.

 ## Let's Connect
+Connect with Yettsy Jo Knapp:
 [LinkedIn](https://www.linkedin.com/in/yettsy-jo-knapp/)